fortrabbit/help/docs/htaccess.md

 #### 3. Configure Composer

-Add this to the script part of your `composer.json` file in your local code base:
+Add this to the script part of your `composer.json` in your local code base:

 ```json
 "scripts": {